Refreshed October 2023

-It starts by understanding what’s happening above the deck and below the waterline.
+Knowing the right actions to take to achieve balance starts by understanding what’s happening above the deck and below the waterline.

-Above deck, a similar theoretical bulls-eye marks the average of all the pressure exerted on the sails by the wind – that bulls-eye is known as the Center of Effort (CE).
-Unlike the CLR, the CE moves: different sail sizes exert different forces in different places, moving the bulls-eye around.
+Above deck, a similar theoretical bullseye marks the average of all the pressure exerted on the sails by the wind – that bullseye is known as the Center of Effort (CE).
+Unlike the CLR, the CE moves: different sail sizes exert different forces in different places, moving the bullseye around.
 Changing conditions also affect the CE.

-Simple.
 When the CE is positioned directly over the CLR, the boat will sail in a straight line without having to touch the wheel or tiller.
 This works because the CLR acts like a pivot point.
 If the CE is in front of the CLR, the bow will move away from the wind (creating lee helm).
 Conversely, moving the CE aft of the CLR will point the bow into the wind (resulting in weather helm).

-Each boat is different, and it will take some experimentation to find out how well your boat is balanced, but no matter what kind of boat you’re on, the same principle applies.
-You can test this theory yourself by trimming your sails independently of each other.
+Knowing this information and putting it into practice are two entirely different things.
+The exact location of the CLR and CE aren’t marked physically on your boat, but you can test this principle yourself by trimming your sails independently of each other.
 If you pull the main in all the way while luffing the jib, the boat should climb to windward until it stalls out in irons.
 Dumping the main and trimming the genoa will have the opposite effect.
+Weight input will also steer the boat; leeward side weight will turn the bow up into irons, while windward side weight will turn the bow down.
 When you can sail in a straight line without using your rudder, balance has been achieved.